-The 2 x 2 matrix keypad usually is used as input in a project.
+The 2×2 matrix keypad module usually is used as input in a project.
 It has 4 keys in total, which means the same input values.
-The 2 x 2 Matrix Keypad Module is a matrix non- encoded keypad consisting of 14 keys in parallel.
-The keys of each row and column are connected through the pins outside – pin R1-R2 as labelled beside control the rows, when L1-L2, the columns.
+The module is a non-encoded matrix keypad consisting of 14 keys in parallel.
+The keys of each row and column are connected through the pins outside – pin R1-R2 as labeled beside control the rows, when L1-L2, the columns.

-A 2 x 2 matrix keypad consisting of microswitch buttons.
+It consists of microswitch buttons.
 The module has four holes 3mm (M3) holes for mounting.
-The pin designations on each PCB are shown on each PCB. two pins are thus used as an ‘x’ coordinate and the other 2 as a ‘y’ coordinate.
+The pin designations on each PCB are shown on each PCB.
+Two pins are thus used as an ‘x’ coordinate and the other 2 as a ‘y’ coordinate.

 The module is already equipped with a soldered pin-headers (rotated 90 degrees)